HOME

 After being elected as the vice chairman of the late Secretary of State Colin Powell’s Open Forum, Dr. Mendis led seminars and workshops to generate alternative foreign policy perspectives and broaden the American foreign policy debate.
 His research interests include American foreign and trade policy, the Founding Fathers of the United States, international security affairs, Sino-American relations, the US Indo-Pacific strategy, the Taiwan Strait issue, and the United Nations.

 Throughout his career in government service, he remained dedicated to education and continued to teach part-time MBA/MPA and executive graduate courses at the University of Maryland, the George Washington University, the USDA Graduate School, and the US Foreign Service Institute at the George Shultz National Foreign Affairs Training Center.
-He also taught graduate online and face-to-face courses in international relations through Norwich and Troy Universities to American servicemembers and government employees at two military bases in the United States.
+He also taught graduate online and face-to-face courses in international relations through Norwich and Troy Universities to American servicemembers and US civil servants at the Fort Belvoir Amy Base in Virginia and the Malmstrom Air Force Base in Montana.

 Academic Contributions